Spotlight on Legal Immigration to the United States

-This updated Spotlight takes a close look at the statistics on immigrants or foreign nationals admitted for and adjusted to lawful permanent residence (LPR).
+This updated Spotlight takes a close look at the 2006 statistics on foreign nationals admitted for/those who adjusted to lawful permanent residence (LPR).

-The Yearbook presents inflow statistics on foreign nationals who, during a fiscal year (FY):
+The Yearbook presents inflow statistics on foreign nationals who, during a fiscal year:

 - were granted lawful permanent residence (ie, immigrants);

 - applied for and/or were granted refugee/asylee status;

 - were admitted on a temporary basis (ie, nonimmigrants);

 The Yearbook also presents information about DHS's immigration law enforcement activities during a fiscal year.
 To expedite the release of the immigration data, in 2004 OIS started publishing Annual Flow reports on the number and characteristics of the above-mentioned groups of foreign nationals.
 This Spotlight uses data from both the Yearbook and Annual Flow reports.